votchallenge/website/contents/vots2024/index.md

  * VOTS2024 challenge - Continuation of the VOTS2023 challenge.
 The task is to track one or more general targets over short-term or long-term sequences by segmentation.
  * VOTSt2024 challenge - A new sub-challenge this year considers general objects undergoing a topological transformation, such as vegetables cut into pieces, machines disassembled, etc.

+The VOTS2024 Benchmarks are continually open for post-challenge evaluation, see the [Leaderboards](leaderboards.html) for up-to-date results of the respective tracking challenges.
+Please follow [instructions](participation.html) to submit your results.

 ## Important dates

  * 13th of May, 2024 - All challenges open